Joint economic and epidemiological modelling of alternative pandemic response strategies: Methods

-In addition to the simplifying assumptions of a homogeneous compartment-based model, the Nash equilibrium assumes that individuals have perfect knowledge of the current state and future dynamics of the epidemic, of the cost functional in Eq. \eqref{eq:individual_cost}, and are able to instantaneously adjust their activity level to the rational solution.
+In addition to the simplifying assumptions of a homogeneous compartment-based model, the Nash equilibrium assumes that individuals have perfect knowledge of the current state and future dynamics of the epidemic and the cost function, and are able to instantaneously adjust their activity level to the rational solution.
 This is clearly a major abstraction and we would not expect this to be perfectly realised in a real epidemic (in the same way that we would not expect the centralised solution to be perfectly attainable).
-Nevertheless, it serves as a conceptual guide to the expected magnitude of the endogenous behavioural response to an epidemic in the absence of centrally imposed interventions.
-It captures the fact that if the bulk of the population's activity level is above the Nash equilibrium at a given point in time, the rational response for a representative individual is to decrease activity, and vice versa if the bulk of the population is below the Nash equilibrium.
+Nevertheless, it serves as a guide to the expected magnitude of the endogenous behavioural response to an epidemic in the absence of centrally imposed interventions.
+It captures the fact that if the bulk of the population's activity level is above the Nash equilibrium at a given point in time, the rational response for a representative individual is to decrease activity, and vice versa.